datanav/docs/hub/documentation/service-configuration/pipes/configuration-sinks-sql.rst

      -
      -

+   * - ``bulk_schema``
+     - String
+     - Specifies the database schema that should be used when creating temporary tables in the bulk operations mode.
+This property is currently only used by the :ref:`Microsoft SQL Server system <mssql-sqlserver_system>`.
+     -
+     -

    * - ``timestamp``
      - String
      - Defines a name of a property (column) that is added to each entity, containg a timestamp in UTC.